 As indicated in the FIVB protocol, the two referees stand in front of the referee's chair.
-The 1st referee blows his/her whistle, the two teams come along the side lines to the referees, shake the hands of the referees, then walking along the net, shake hands with the opponents and return to their benches.
+The 1st referee blows his/her whistle, the two teams either wave to each other from the base lines, or come along the side lines to the referees, shake the hands of the referees, then walking along the net, shake hands with the opponents and return to their benches.
 The 1st and 2nd referees go along the net to the scorers' table, check the score sheet, sign it and thank the scorers' and line judges for their work.

 With this fact, the referees' work is not finished!
 They must check well the sportsmanlike behavior of the teams, even after the whistle for the end of the match!
-As long as the teams stay in the control area, all unsportsmanlike behavior after the match must be checked and reported to the Game Jury member and written in the score sheet under "Remarks" or in a separate report.
+As long as the teams stay in the control area, all unsportsmanlike behavior after the match must be checked and reported to the Game Technical Delegate and written in the score sheet under "Remarks" or in a separate report.